baronfel/tuf-dotnet/README.md

 Prerequisites

-- .NET SDK 8.0 or newer
+- .NET SDK 10.0 or newer (needed for SLNX - the library targets .NET8+)

 Build (from repository root)